ipref/ietf/how-ipref-works.md

 Key characteristics of IPREF:

 - massively scalable
+- cross protocol, cross address space
+- strictly layer 3 (no port manipulation, all ports available)
+- host addresses publishable via DNS
+- works the same way in any combination of IPv4/IPv6 local networks and IPv4/IPv6 Internet
 - no need for external translators, shared configurations, or any negotiations
-- strictly layer 3 (no port manipulation, all ports available)
-- traverses NAT, NAT6, filters, including cross protocol without need for any global IPv4 addresses
-- works the same way in any combination of IPv4/IPv6 local networks and the IPv4/IPv6 Internet
-- IPREF addresses publishable via DNS
+- does not consume any global addresses from any protocol domain, IPv4 or IPv6

 1. ### Fundamental Concepts

 	IPREF is based on an observation that the originating host does not need to know the destination address so long as that address can be referred to in a manner understood by both peers.
 Similarly, the destination host does not need to know the source address, again, so long as it can be referred to.
-This approach produces highly scalable communication system that does not need any shared configuration or any negotiations.
+This approach produces highly scalable, cross protocol, cross address space communication system that does not need any shared configuration or any negotiations.

 1. ### IPREF Address